crypto101/book/stream-ciphers.rst

 .. figure:: Illustrations/StreamCipher/Synchronous.svg

-   A synchronous stream cipher scheme.
+   A synchronous :term:`stream cipher` scheme.
 Note similarity to the one-time pad scheme.
 The critical difference is that while the one-time pad :math:`k_i` is truly random, the keystream :math:`K_i` is only pseudorandom.

-The stream cipher is ideal if the best way we have to attack it is to try all of the keys, a process called brute-forcing the key.
-If there's an easier way, such as through a bias in the output bytes, that's a flaw of the stream cipher.
+The :term:`stream cipher` is ideal if the best way we have to attack it is to try all of the keys, a process called brute-forcing the key.
+If there's an easier way, such as through a bias in the output bytes, that's a flaw of the :term:`stream cipher`.

 Throughout the history of RC4, people have found many such biases.
 In the mid-nineties, Andrew Roos noticed two such flaws: